 Mayor Don Iveson and Grand Chief Billy Morin invite Edmontonians and all citizens of Alberta’s Treaty No. 6 territory to participate in the Treaty No. 6 Recognition Day Art Contest.

-- Adult Category – Svetlana Okovacki from Edmonton, Title of Artwork: Roots of Life
+- Adult Category — Svetlana Okovacki of Edmonton AB, Title of Artwork: Glaciers of Time

 View their winning artwork in the Art Contest Gallery